Saatvik Green Energy: History

 In January 2025, Saatvik Green Energy was awarded two solar Engineering, Procurement, and Construction (EPC) contracts by Himachal Pradesh Power Corporation Limited (HPPCL) for a combined capacity of 23 MW.
 The projects comprised an 11 MW solar plant at Lamlehri, using mono-PERC technology, and a 12 MW plant at Gondpur Bulla, using N-TOPCon technology.
 The Lamlehri project generates an estimated 17.13 million units of green energy annually, while the Gondpur plant produces about 19.13 million units per year.

 Also in January 2025, the company signed a supply agreement valued at more than ₹1,500 crore for 1 GW of N-TOPCon solar PV modules with a domestic energy producer.
 In August 2025, Saatvik Solar was added to the Ministry of New and Renewable Energy's Approved List of Models and Manufacturers (ALMM) with a listed capacity of 1,941 MW.
 In October 2025, the company secured solar module orders worth ₹488 crore, while its subsidiary, Saatvik Solar Industries, received a separate order of ₹219.6 crore.

 The company inducted cricketer Ravindra Jadeja as its brand ambassador in 2023 and actor Kartik Aaryan in 2025.

 Under the PM-Kusum Scheme, the company was awarded a project by Maharashtra State Electricity Distribution Company Limited in September 2025 to install 1,500 solar water pumps across various districts in Maharashtra.

+In March 2026, Saatvik Solar Industries received an order worth ₹638.26 crore to supply G12R TOPCon solar cells, with execution scheduled by March 2027.

+In April 2026, Saatvik Green Energy acquired an 80% stake in Melcon Transformers and Electricals, expanding into the transformer manufacturing sector.

+In August 2026, Saatvik Solar Industries signed a memorandum of understanding with the Industrial Promotion and Investment Corporation of Odisha (IPICOL) to establish an additional 3.6 GW solar cell manufacturing facility at Gopalpur in Ganjam district, Odisha.